gsilva2016/langchain-examples/sentiment/README.md

-# QnA
+# Diarized Sentiment via Audio Speech Recognition
 Demonstrates a pipeline which performs Audio-Speech-Recognition (ASR), Diarization, and Sentiment Analysis.
-The primary components utilize OpenVINO™ and OpenVINO™ Model Server in LangChain.
+The primary components utilize PyTorch, OpenVINO™ and OpenVINO™ Model Server in LangChain.

 ## Installation